Valkyrie-Resistance/Netko/packages/shared/logger/README.md

-# @chad-chat/logger 🚀
+# @netko/logger 🚀

-A sassy, Node.js-only logger for Chad Chat, powered by pino and chalk.
+A sassy, Node.js-only logger for Netko, powered by pino and chalk.

 ## Features